Q: How do I recover deleted text messages on my iPhone for free?

 iPhone messages matter a lot in our daily life and sometimes play an important role in court as evidence.
 However, what if you accidentally deleted iPhone SMS messages that contained valuable conversations?
 Don’t worry.
 Here, we will show you how to recover deleted text messages on iPhone for free after mistaken operation, iOS upgrade, jailbreak failure or even iPhone got lost or stolen.
 Keep reading and learn 4 free and easy ways to retrieve deleted text messages from iPhone 12, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Mac, iPhone XR/XS/XS Max/X/8/7/SE/6s/6 without backup, or from iTunes/iCloud backup.

 Therefore, you’d better stop using the Message APP and turn on airplane mode of your device before you take measures to reclaim the deleted texts.

 If you just deleted SMS on iPhone without backup, it is much safer to retrieve deleted text messages using third-party software which can access to iOS SQLite database.
 Google it, you will find many free iPhone Data Recovery software out there, claiming that they are able to recover lost data from iPhone.
-Among them, iPhone Data Recovery is highly recommended to save your deleted texts on iPhone.
-It is a totally free yet useful iPhone SMS Recovery tool for iPhone 7 (plus)/SE/6s (plus)/6 (plus)/5s/5/4s/4/3GS users.
-Why not have a try?
+Among them, iPhone Data Recovery is highly recommended to save your deleted texts on iPhone, whether you have a backup or not.

 Download and install the free iPhone recovery software to follow these steps:

-- Step 1.
-Run the application and select “Messages”and “Message Attachments” on the first interface.
+- Step 1: Run the free iPhone message recovery software and select “Messages” and “Message Attachments” on the first interface.
 Then click on Next.

 If you regularly do backups through iTunes, you should have an iPhone backup stored on PC or Mac.
 However, it’s not sure if the deleted texts are there in backup before you restore iTunes backup back to iPhone.
 As the hashed backup file 3d0d7e5fb2ce288813306e4d4636395e047a3d28 (that’s SQLite Database) holds the messages, all you need is a third-party app like iPhone Recovery to extract and view the lost texts from it.